bernoussama/xbyexample/README.md

 ## Motivation

-i'm a huge fan of , it was great reference when building Go projects.As i was learning Java i felt the need for something like it, not only for java but for every programming language, so obviously i had to build it, and here we are.
+I have a lot of unorganised notes of programming languages and i needed somewhere to put them, so i built this website to organise my notes, keep them as a reference and share them with the community.

-I decided to go with Astro because of markdown support it's the best, i write examples in markdown and Astro generate the html, that's all i needed.
+I decided to go with [Astro][astro] because of markdown support, i write examples in markdown and Astro generate the static HTML, that's all i needed.

 ## 🚀 Project Structure